“Search is still our biggest moonshot, but that moon keeps on moving.”

 AI Chat in Google Search

-Bard will also be incorporated into Google Search.
-Here’s a screenshot provided by Google of what that looks like in mobile search:
+Bard has also been incorporated into Google Search.
+Here’s a screenshot provided by Google of what that looks like:

 Google and Bing AI Announcements POV-2

-According to Google, triggering of the new chat experience in search will be based on the concept of NORA (No One Right Answer).
-That is, it will most likely be employed when the query is complex enough that any one source may not adequately deal with it.
+According to Google, the triggering of the new chat experience in search was based on the concept of NORA (No One Right Answer).
+That is, it is likely employed when the query is complex enough that any one source may not adequately deal with it.

 Other AI implementations by Google

-At the live event two days later, Google recapped or introduced a slate of new AI-driven features in several of its search related products.
+At the live event two days after the announcement, Google recapped or introduced a slate of new AI-driven features in several of its search-related products.
 These included:

 • Multi-search for Google Lens, allowing more interactive and contextual searches when interacting with images or the user's environment.